 If you love boiled eggs, having an Electric Kettle at your home can be a great advantage for you.
 You may have heard that you can only boil water with an electric kettle.
 Now, you can break the myth.
 You can prepare a fully-boiled egg or a half-boiled egg with it.
 An Electric Kettle does not only make the process faster, but it is a very user-friendly process.
 To know how to boil eggs in an electric kettle, check the following step-by-step guide.
 In the end, you will learn to prepare a boiled egg with your favorite dish.
 But be cautious and do exactly as described.

-A step-by-step guide to boiling eggs in Electric Kettle
+A step-by-step guide on How to boil eggs in Electric Kettle

 1. Settle Eggs at room temperature

 Take the eggs out of the fridge and let them settle at room temperature in your kitchen.
 If you want it to be faster, immerse the eggs at slightly warm water.

 2. Prepare the Kettle